 Some aspects of health are beyond your control because of genetics and environmental factors, but your diet and lifestyle have a big effect on your health.
 Preventive care experts agree that the following can help ward off disease.

 Eat a healthy diet.
 Conditions such as heart disease, obesity, high blood pressure, type 2 diabetes, stroke, and gallbladder disease can be controlled or prevented by eating well.
-Eat a balanced diet, including lots of fruit, vegetables, whole grains, and low-fat dairy products.
-It should be low in saturated fat, trans-fat, cholesterol, salt, and added sugars, with most fats coming from sources such as fish, nuts, and vegetable oils.
+Eat a balanced diet, including lots of fruits, vegetables, whole grains, and low-fat dairy products.
+Your diet should be low in saturated fat, trans-fat, cholesterol, salt, and added sugars, with most fats coming from sources such as fish, nuts, and vegetable oils.

 If you have a chronic health condition, talk to your doctor about an appropriate dietary plan that may benefit your health.